greenplum-db/pxf/pxf_automation/README.md

 1. Decide which category of run cycle (smoke/feature/load)
 2. Extend the right java class (according to the above test class hierarchy diagram)
 3. While implementing "smoke" test you can override three methods: "<span><span>prepareData", "</span></span><span><span>createTables" and "</span></span><span><span>queryResults" and than just call "</span></span><span>runTest" method from your test case for running the three mentioned methods in that order. (see *Example 1*)</span>
-4. Use TINC framework to test HAWQ query results (see below "*Add TINC Cases*" section)
+4. Use TINC framework to test GPDB query results (see below "*Add TINC Cases*" section)

 ## Add TINC Cases